 This artistic wet brush blends beautifully with consecutive watercolor strokes in the same layer.
 Within a single layer, you can interrupt the blending by using other types of strokes in between (like Pen).
 You can use the eraser tool (below) to mask different pieces without affecting the blending.
 Enjoy using this brush with infinite Layers for an organic, dry edge effect.

 The airbrush flows onto the screen with subtle texture and soft edges like the real medium.
-Popular with sketchnoters, for highlights and for painting, give your design some sheen.
+It's popular with sketchnoters and product designers for highlights, for painting, and gives your design some sheen.

 Not to be confused with Bucket Fill (which we’re currently working on - lots of definitional bits to think about with the interactive parameters of vector strokes), the Filled Stroke tool is a brush unique to Concepts.
 It allows you to draw any type of shape - simple, wriggly, complex - with a stylus or finger, and fill the positive space inside.

-Your resulting fill is a smooth, clean finish, customizable with opacity.
+Your resulting fill is a clean finish, customizable with opacity and line smoothing.
 Excellent for shadows, light, and complex figures, we think you’ll appreciate the possibilities this brush offers your design + art toolkit.

 Great for annotations, partial boundaries or a bit of variety, the dotted line is a single stroke, not thousands of dots.
 Treat it as a textured stroke susceptible to color, opacity and smoothing.